-Join the VCU Office of Multicultural Student Affairs as they celebrate Hispanic Heritage Month (September 15-October 15) with a virtual discussion entitled Afro Latinx in Richmond.
+On September 22, 2021 the VCU Office of Multicultural Student Affairs celebrated Hispanic Heritage Month (September 15-October 15) with a virtual discussion entitled Afro Latinx in Richmond.

-The discussion panel will consist of Richmond-based community leaders steeped in grassroots efforts focused on empowerment, inclusion, and social justice.
-Panelists will explore how Afro-Latin American peoples have informed Latin American identity and culture.
+The discussion panel consisted of Richmond-based community leaders steeped in grassroots efforts focused on empowerment, inclusion, and social justice.
+Panelists explored how Afro-Latin American peoples have informed Latin American identity and culture.

 Anita Nadal, M.A.

 Assistant Professor and Faculty Fellow in Community Engagement, Virginia Commonwealth University

 A recent recipient of the Presidential Award for Community Multicultural Enrichment and the Riese-Melton Award, Nadal has led community-focused initiatives including La Fontera/The Border Community Program and Heroes de Color Student Empowerment Program.